ShaneMcGrathDev/ShaneMcGrathDev.github.io/_posts/2024-04-12-How to set up a datetime Index for time series analysis.markdown

 This will show you the whole data set.
 You can also use head() and tail() to look at the top or bottom of a dataset as well, useful for bigger datasets, not so relevant with our mini data table in this example.

-## A things to consider
+## A few things to consider

 - In my code example, column 0 happens to be the date index, but you can specify any column as the index by it's number (remember, your first column = 0 and not 1, this is called 0 based indexing)
-- You can read a CSV file in instead, just change the method to read_csv
+- You can read a CSV file in instead, just change the method to **read_csv**
 - Don't forget the file extension in the file name argument, otherwise the read in won't work
+- Change your file name as needed for your Excel file, I included my file name

 So if you stop here you're good to go and have created your time based index.
 But I want to cover two additional topics: